ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingparticletracking.rst

 .. figure:: ./media/usingparticletrackingMedia/media/image7.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 6.39222in
-   :height: 4.69207in

-   Figure 5‑37: Selecting the data output location from the Windows File Explorer for the Particle Tracking Module.
+   Figure 11-7: Selecting the data output location from the Windows File Explorer for the Particle Tracking Module.

 7. Double-check to ensure all red astricts [\*] are removed from the [Geoprocessing Pane], indicating that all necessary data inputs and